advatrix/automata_theory/README.md

 ## Structure

 **generator** - generator of srings to check the program.
-Some strings match the patterns, others have mistakes.
+Some strings match the patterns, others have mistakes to check recognizer's work.
 Uses exrex.

 The recognizer is implemented three different ways: